The Importance of Grammar in English: When It Matters and 3 Rules You Can’t Ignore

 English grammar is one of the most important elements of your language study.
 Unfortunately, it can also be one of the most complex and difficult.

-In this article, we’ll show you why English grammar matters in different situations, from informal conversations to professional communication.
+In this article, I’ll show you why English grammar matters in different situations, from informal conversations to professional communication.

 How Important Is English Grammar in Daily Life?